SAFETAG/SAFETAG/docs/adids_content.md

 The session begins with an activity that is connected to the topic of the session.
 This is meant to introduce the topic to the participants using interactive exercises.
 Trainers / facilitators design this beforehand to illustrate some of the issues that they want the participants to start thinking about.

-The activities focus on introducing the user to the scope of this threat or section using an activity that lets them explore the concept without the tool so that they can start tool usage with an existing set of use cases in ming.
+The activities focus on introducing the user to the scope of this vulnerability or section using an activity that lets them explore the concept without the tool so that they can start tool usage with an existing set of use cases in ming.

     * Video (if any)